liweijiang/delphi/README.md

 - `src/delphi/prepare_data`: scripts for preparing test data for Delphi-Hybrid experiments.

+### Datasheet:

+- `data/datasheet.md`: the datasheet for the Commonsense Norm Bank dataset.

 ## Data and Model Access
 You can access the Commonsense Norm Bank dataset by [filling out this form](https://forms.gle/VoAVuPUJFNChWhSj8).